-The GCSE is good preparation for A-Level Music which may lead on to careers in performing, composing, lecturing, teaching, music therapies, ighs in the music industry etc http://www.bellerivefcj.org/learning/careers/
+The GCSE is good preparation for A-Level Music which may lead on to careers in performing, composing, lecturing, teaching, music therapies, jobs in the music industry etc.

 For more advice and guidance, visiting some of the websites below may give you some more in-depth information and assist you with your final decision.